Croatian Home, Split

 Read more

-A major restoration project later strengthened the building and carefully reconstructed its Art Nouveau decorative elements using historical photographs and traditional craftsmanship, returning the Croatian House much of its original elegance.
-Today, it represents a model Croatian Renaissance palace building, testifying to the high level of architectural culture, workmanship and wealth of the citizens of Split.
+A major restoration project later strengthened the building and carefully reconstructed its Art Nouveau decorative elements using historical photographs and traditional craftsmanship, returning the Croatian Home much of its original elegance.
+Today, it represents a model Croatian Secession palace building, testifying to the high level of architectural culture, workmanship and wealth of the citizens of Split.

 Our XR reconstruction preserves and presents this architectural gem in unprecedented detail, allowing visitors worldwide to experience its grandeur remotely.
 The project combines photogrammetry, archival research and state-of-the-art rendering technology to create an authentic virtual experience.